miztiik/security-automation-remediate-weak-s3-policy/README.md

         - If `NON COMPLIANT` retrieve previous bucket policy from AWS Config
         - Restore previous bucket policy
     - **EventBridge Rule**: Receives `PutBucketPolicy` events & triggers stepfuction
-    - All the necessary IAM Role and necessary permissions
+    - **IAM Roles**: For lambda and step functions with restrictive permissions

     _**Note**: Sample bucket policies to test the solution can be found in the output section of the cloudformation template_